DrHazemAli/image-studio/README.md

 ### Professional Studio

-1. Click "Launch Image Studio"
+1. Click "Launch AI Image Studio"
 2. Use the toolbar to select tools
 3. Generate or import images
 4. Edit using the advanced canvas